 In this piece, we highlight three of the largest gold finds in history, including some of the largest gold deposits, nuggets and collections of the precious metal that have already been converted into jewelry and related goods.

-The Witwatersrand Basin in South Africa is estimated to contain 40% of all gold mined during recorded history.
+The Witwatersrand Basin in South Africa is estimated to have contained 40% of all gold mined during recorded history.
 At the time, it was estimated that a third of all unmined gold in the world still resided in the the basin.
-Many years of mining have brought that gold to the surface, but the deposits beneath an ancient sea bed still easily qualify as one of the largest finds in human history.
+Many years of mining have brought that gold to the surface, but the deposits beneath the ancient sea bed still easily qualify as one of the largest finds in human history.
 The north tip of the basin starts in the city of Johannesburg and runs southwest for what appears to be hundreds of miles.
 Sources have speculated that the gold was more than three billion years old, which also qualifies the deposits as some of the oldest in the world.

 The Welcome Stranger

 Gold finds also refer to individual pieces of gold or nuggets that are found.
 In 1869 in Australia, a nugget that was named the Welcome Stranger was discovered just below the ground’s surface.
 The nugget measured nearly 2,300 troy ounces, or just over 70 kilograms.
 For convenience, and to protect against such a large nugget being stolen, the Welcome Stranger was broken down into smaller gold pieces.
 The largest gold nugget in existence today is thought to be the Hand of Faith, on display at the Golden Nugget casino in Las Vegas, Nevada.
 The Hand of Faith measures less than 1,000 troy ounces, or nearly 62 pounds, but still qualifies as a massive single piece of gold and one of the largest that will ever be on display to the public [see also 10 Gold Miners That Pay a Dividend].

 A Giant Aftermarket Find